Robert Boulin: Investigation

 Shortly after his death, the Boulin family declared that they did not accept the verdict of suicide and began waging a campaign in the press and the courts to re-open the case, which they believed was murder.
 On 22 October 1983, his body was ordered to be exhumed for an additional autopsy.

 The irregularities of the case were widely covered: that the lake in which he allegedly drowned was apparently nowhere more than 19 in deep; that Boulin's face had been badly battered and a cheek bone fractured, which went unmentioned in the official autopsy report; that the local doctor who signed the certificate was only allowed a hurried glimpse of the body which had already been transferred, on orders by high officials, to a waiting helicopter; that the jars containing Mr Boulin's lungs, necessary to confirm a death by drowning, disappeared mysteriously after someone broke into the laboratory fridge.

 At a press conference on 17 January 1984, the family accused the Versailles prosecutor of "wanting to hide the real cause of the death of Robert Boulin" and of "shielding the assassins from the law".
 The family was then prosecuted by the minister for justice for defaming a magistrate, and fined 800 francs; they were pardoned personally by François Mitterrand on his ascension to the Presidency a few weeks later.

 In September 1991, the Paris Public Prosecutor announced that he was closing the dossier opened in 1983; the family continued to accuse the Gaullist party of a cover-up, and possible implication in Boulin's death itself.
 The issue was re-ignited in January 2002 by a series of investigations televised on Canal Plus, in which Juliette Garrat, the doctor who performed the autopsy, said she was now sure that Mr Boulin's death was a "murder disguised as suicide" and the substitute prosecutor at the time also came forward to say "orders were given" by the authorities to stick to the verdict of suicide.

 On 21 June 2007, shortly after Jacques Chirac, also a Gaullist, handed over power to Nicolas Sarkozy, the Paris Public Prosecutor met with Boulin's daughter, Fabienne Burgeat, and announced that he was considering re-opening the investigation as "new evidence" had come to light.

-In 2025, a new 'witness' has come forward from Boulin's home town of Libourne in South West France.
-The 77 year old claims there is new evidence; he has asked for police protection to ensure he is able to testify.
-The report is carried in the "Sud-Ouest" daily newspaper.
+In 2025, a new alleged witness came forward from Boulin's home town of Libourne, south-west France.
+78-year old Elio Darman claimed he had new evidence; he asked for police protection to ensure he would be able to testify after shots were allegedly fired at him.
+In April 2026, he was found dead at his home.